-An alternative 2SLS estimator adds interactions between the offer instrument and risk set dummies to the list of excluded instruments, leading to an over-identified model with a fully saturated first stage.
-2SLS with a saturated first stage generates a different weighted average that replaces $\pi_k$ with $\pi_k^2$ in (8), as detailed in Angrist and Imbens (1995).
-Under constant effects and homoskedasticity of the residuals in (6), 2SLS estimates of this over-identified model are efficient in the sense of yielding the (asymptotically) most precise estimate that can be computed given the information at hand.
-On the other hand, 2SLS estimates of heavily-overidentified models are likely to be subject to more finite-sample bias than estimates of just-identified models (Andrews et al., 2019; Angrist and Kolesár, 2021).
+the (asymptotically) most precise estimate that can be computed given the information at hand.
+On the other hand, 2SLS estimates of heavily overidentified models are likely to reflect more finite-sample bias than estimates of just-identified models (Andrews et al., 2019; Angrist and Kolesár, 2023).